Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: The PALOVUE Earflow lightning headphones are super comfortable and convenient with a magnetic necklace option perfect for commuters.

-One of the best features of the PALOVUE Earflow lightning headphones is found in its overall design and build quality.
+One of the best features of the PALOVUE Earflow lightning headphones is found in their overall design and build quality.
 The earbuds are both magnetic, which means they’ll connect to each other when you’re not using them or if they fall out.
 This is super handy for using these on your commute since you won’t lose track of the earbuds during use.
-They’re also built to last, with good durability and a cabe that doesn’t tangle easily.
-They’re also the most comfortable headphones with lightning connector that we tested.
+They’re also built to last, with good durability and a cable that doesn’t tangle easily.
+You’ll be using these headphones to listen to music for a long time.
+They’re also the most comfortable headphones with a lightning connector that we tested.

 Award: Best Budget/Best Passive Noise Cancelling